Sweet and Sour Chicken. Crispy juicy chicken coated in a sweet, tangy, sticky sauce. A popular Chinese dish ready in 30 minutes.

 - Brown sugar: or substitute with white sugar but I find the brown sugar is the best way to give the sauce that deep caramel like flavor to balance out the tangy flavor.

-- Regular soy sauce: This balances the sweet tangy sauce and is much needed to help add a bit of salt to the sauce.
-You can also substitute with low-sodium soy sauce.
+- You can also substitute with low-sodium soy sauce.
 If you're gluten free, feel free to substitute with tamari sauce, coconut aminos or any gluten free soy sauce to taste as the saltiness may differ from regular soy sauce depending on your brand.
 Most Asian grocers, select Western grocers and online retailers, like Amazon, will carry this.
 It's not the same as light or dark soy sauce - the label will simply say "Soy Sauce".

 - White vinegar: or substitute with rice vinegar.
-You may replace with red wine vinegar or apple cider vinegar but please add to taste as I find these taste sourer.
+You may replace with red wine vinegar or apple cider vinegar but please add to taste as I find this taste sourer.
 I wouldn't suggest using lemon juice for my recipe as a substitute, unless you're fine with a strong lemony flavor.

 Optional garnish: